-Following the drought plagued 2016 year, near normal precipitation returned to the region resulting in the water levels in the Worcester reservoirs being able to near normal levels during the past year.
-This should not be reason to abandon water conservation measures including limiting out door water during the summer daytime hours and to try to limit watering to an odd/even day basis.
+With water levels in the Worcester reservoirs being at normal levels at this time, that should not be reason to abandon water conservation measures including limiting outdoor water during the summer daytime hours and to try to limit watering to an odd/even day basis.

-We wish to thank the Woodland Water District customers for their water conservation efforts and compliance with the water use bans / restrictions during these trying times.
+We wish to thank the Woodland Water District customers for their continued water conservation efforts and compliance with the water use bans / restrictions during these trying times.